-Quadrilateral is one of the type of polygons, which we already studied in the chapter
+Quadrilateral is one of the types of polygons which has four sides and four interior angles as mentioned in the chapter

 In the above figure, ABCD is quadrilateral with four line segments AB, BC, CD and DA.
 AB, BC, CD and DA are called sides of Quadrilateral ABCD.
-Also, A, B, C and D are called vertices of quadrilateral.
+Also, A, B, C and D are called vertices of quadrilaterals.

 Quadrilateral ABCD has four angles viz. ∠DAB, ∠ABC, ∠BCD and ∠CDA.
 We can write these angles as ∠A, ∠B, ∠C and ∠D respectively.